-The VPN servers and apps provided by Surfshark VPN proved to give the most privacy.
+The VPN servers and apps provided by Surfshark VPN proved to give the best privacy for the money.
 Their transparent security policy also shows they keep zero log records of customers’ online activities.
 They have the best anti-leak shield protection in the VPN industry on top of their many other excellent security support features and huge number of server locations.

 Surfshark VPN servers provide unlimited bandwidth (incredibly fast streaming and download speeds!).
 They also feature apps for nearly any internet device, including any Android or iOS smartphone, Mac computer, or Windows PC with very friendly user interfaces.
 Everyone here at My True Media entrusts them with our data security.
-Among every VPN provider we’ve ever tried, the Surfshark VPN commitment to customer support service seems the best, too.
+Among all VPN providers we’ve ever tried, the Surfshark VPN commitment to customer support service seems the best, too.

 Want to protect more than just a Firestick or Windows PC?
 Your entire family’s smartphones also need a good hotspot shield.
 Surfshark VPN also allows you to connect unlimited devices to be protected on your account simultaneously.
 Enjoy free software you can download on all your devices to get private, high-speed encrypted connections!
-Support a secure connection on multiple devices and platforms such as an iOS iPhone, Windows PC, Android tablet, macOS desktop, Android Fire TV, and more through one router hotspot or download VPNs to all your devices.
+Support a secure connection on multiple devices and platforms such as an iOS iPhone, Windows PC, Android tablet, MacOS desktop, Android Fire TV, and more through one router hotspot or download VPNs to all your devices.

 Surfshark VPN offers a 30-day free trial period with no strings attached.
 You have nothing to lose with the Surfshark VPN 30-day money-back guarantee.
-Simply ask for a full refund if not completely satisfied with their premium privacy shield and get all of your money back.
+Simply ask for a full refund if not completely satisfied with their premium privacy shield and get all your money back.

 Our Best VPNs Service Conclusion is Free: Stay Clear

 We have repeatedly attempted to find honest, transparent companies providing these free support services.
 It has become evident to us upon review that there is no free VPN worth using and available for free when speed, security, and privacy are considered.
-Best free VPN is genuinely a misnomer bordering on an oxymoron.
+Best free VPN is typically a misnomer bordering on an oxymoron.